Mumbai Metro: History

 In 2011, the MMRDA unveiled plans for an extended Colaba-Bandra-SEEPZ metro line.
 According to its earlier plans, a 20 km Colaba-to-Bandra metro line was to be constructed, running underground for 10 km from Colaba to Mahalaxmi, and then on an elevated track from Mahalaxmi to Bandra.
 However, the MMRDA decided to increase ridership on the line by running it out past Bandra to Chhatrapati Shivaji Maharaj International Airport.
 The 33.5 km Colaba-Bandra-SEEPZ line will be built at a cost of ₹21000 crore, and will be the city's first underground metro line.
-It will have 27 stations.On 27 February 2012, the Union Government gave in-principle approval to the plan for Line 3.
+It will have 27 stations.
+On 27 February 2012, the Union Government gave in-principle approval to the plan for Line 3.
 Money for the project is being borrowed from Japanese International Cooperation Agency (50%), the state government (16%), the central government (14%), and others.
 In April 2012, the MMRDA announced plans to grant the Mumbai Metro Rail Company increased management autonomy, in an effort to enhance the project's operational efficiency.
 In July 2012, the MMRDA announced plans to add more metro lines to its existing plan, including a line parallel to the Western Express Highway from Bandra to Dahisar.
 This line is expected to reduce the passenger load on the Western Line and vehicle traffic on the highway.
 Another proposed route, the 30 km, 28-station Wadala–Kasarvadavali line, received in-principle approval from the state government in 2013.
 The MMRDA also intends to convert the proposed Lokhandwala–SEEPZ–Kanjurmarg monorail route into a metro line.
 The Mumbai Metro master plan was revised by the MMRDA in 2012, increasing the total length of the proposed network to 160.90 km.
 In June 2015, two new lines were proposed.
 A line from Andheri West to Dahisar West, and a line from BKC to Mankhurd.
 The following table shows the updated master plan unveiled by the MMRDA:

 On 18 February 2013, the MMRDA signed a memorandum of understanding with Transport for London, the transit authority in Greater London.
 The arrangement will facilitate the exchange of information, personnel and technology in the transportation sector.

-The revised Mumbai Metro master plan had proposed a line along the Thane-Teen Haath Naka-Kaapurbavdi-Ghodbunder Road route.
+The revised Mumbai Metro master plan had proposed a line along the Thane-Teen Haath Naka-Kapurbavadi-Ghodbunder Road route.
 The feasibility report concluded that the line was not feasible as most residents of Thane and its neighbouring areas travelled to Mumbai for work daily.
 On 14 June 2014, Chavan announced that the MMRDA was instead examining a proposal for a metro line along the new proposed route of Wadala-Ghatkopar-Teen Haat Naka route.
 RITES will prepare the detailed project report and is expected to submit it by August 2014.
 The preliminary report proposed a 32 km line with 29 stations, to be built at an estimated cost of ₹22,000 crore.
 This would be the fourth line of the metro, after the previously proposed Charkop-Dahisar route was merged with the Charkop-Bandra-Mankhurd route to form Line 2.